Sourov1617/hello-everyone/README.md

 # hello-everyone
-Hello evveryone to all the coders this is my 1st project on github
+Hello everyone to all the coders.
+This is my 1st project on github on github course.